ENIGMA-infra/ENIGMA-PD/README.md

 Note: if your dataset is cross-sectional (i.e. only has one session), you still need to create a `session_id` for the manifest.
 In this case the value would be the same for all participants.

-When you reach the end of the Quickstart, it is time to [copy and reorganize](https://nipoppy.readthedocs.io/en/stable/user_guide/organizing_imaging.html) your raw imaging data to prepare them for BIDS conversion.
+When you reach the end of the Quickstart, it is time to [copy and reorganize](https://nipoppy.readthedocs.io/en/stable/how_to_guides/user_guide/organizing_imaging.html) your raw imaging data to prepare them for BIDS conversion.
 Once this is done, you can find how to perform the BIDSification within the Nipoppy framework [here](https://nipoppy.readthedocs.io/en/stable/how_to_guides/user_guide/bids_conversion.html).
+Whe recommend applying a containerized BIDS-conversion pipeline that can be run within Nipoppy.

 #### Starting with BIDSified data